Michael-Tighe92/Custom-Video-Player/README.md

 # Custom-Video-Player

-- A Custom video player that allows you to change the speed, skip ahead, rewind, and alter the volume.
+- A video player that allows you to change the speed, skip ahead, rewind, and alter the volume.